By: Brian Cavanaugh, Denver CO

 - Every month resets and the first month you go over is no charge.

+If its not bad enough that Comcast Xfinity raises prices every 6-12 months, now they have found a new sneaky way get more money from their customers.
 Comcast Xfinity is the only Internet provider in Colorado that enforces data caps by charging its customers extra money every time they go over their data usage cap.
 You can log in to your My Xfinity account on the app or check your Xfinity data usage online.

 On a scale from 1-10, where 1 means very little data used and ten means giant data hog.
 Checking email and regular internet surfing come in at a 1.
 Watching YouTube videos or streaming Netflix clocks in at about a 5 – this will not push you over your data cap unless you have multiple devices streaming YouTube and Netflix all day long.
 The big 9-10 data sucks are streaming lots of 4K videos, online gaming, and big file uploads and downloads.